USofA • California • '09 Sep: the Big Sur coast and The Ranch Click HERE and all the pictures will get big.

 There is a large flock of peacocks living on The Ranch (too bad this is my best shot) and their feathers make up a lively decor in many a room.

-Here is an albino peacock that was abandoned by his mother and that Barbara is raising in a cage in the family room.
+Here is a white peacock that was abandoned by his mother and that Barbara is raising in a cage in the family room.

 And llamas.
 The llamas are all rescue animals and are basically some among Barbara's innumerable pets.
 Not to forget the donkeys, the chickens, and I never did get a picture of the pet African Pigmy Goat.